-You might think the choice of your domain name (URL) is not really important, but in my opinion, it is one of the primary decisions a business owner needs to make.
+You might think choosing your domain name (URL) is not really important, but in my opinion, it is one of the primary decisions a business owner needs to make.

-In this post, I will cover the different types of domain names and the reason you need to think about the decision.
+In this post, I will cover the different types of domain names and why you need to consider the decision.

 Each business needs to know what main category it will fall under.
 Let’s look at our company Salterra:

 Main Category: Web Services

-Now when I started this company 7 years ago we only did web design and had no idea or intention of doing anything else.
-I also didn’t know what I know now in regard to choosing a domain name.
+When I started this company 7 years ago we only did web design and had no idea or intention of doing anything else.
+I also didn’t know what I know now about choosing a domain name.
 I picked salterrasite because Salterra .com was taken and I wanted my brand name in the URL.
 It wasn’t until later did I understand what I could have done or not done differently.

 A brand domain or branded domain means that it doesn’t have any of the keywords or GEO locations in the URL that might be searched for in a search engine.

-In my opinion, this is the best way to go. you have full flexibility to expand services, and locations, and not run into the chance of over-optimizing the URL. so if I wanted to add any service or location I have the flexibility to do that.
+In my opinion, this is the best way to go. you have total flexibility to expand services, and locations, and not run into the chance of over-optimizing the URL. so if I wanted to add any service or location I have the flexibility to do that.

 Partial Match Domain

 Adding a keyword into the URL: One of my main keywords in web design.
 Including this keyword and the brand is called a partial match domain

 Partial match domain: salterrawebdesign

 The challenge with partial match domains is when you are expanding services or products.
 Google is getting better at knowing what sub-categories go with the main category, but it doesn’t make it easier to rank.
 If my domain is salterrawebdesign.com and I want to add a new service called ‘internet marketing’ I might have a URL like this: “salterrawebdesign.com/internet-marketing”.
-It would be much better for ranking if the URL was “Salterrasite.com/internet-marketing” because both web design and internet marketing are subcategories of Web Services
+It would be much better for ranking if the URL were “Salterrasite.com/internet-marketing” because both web design and internet marketing are subcategories of Web Services